blainbar/Motion-_Sensor_sr04_esp8266_sd/README.md

 # Motion-_Sensor_sr04_esp8266_sd
-*** Device Only to Azure Only **
+*** Device to Azure Only **
-This is an Arduino Motion Sensor for measuring distance and sending variables to Microsoft Azure and via stream analytics to SQL Azure.
+This is an Arduino Motion Sensor for measuring distance and sending variables to Microsoft Azure via Stream Analytics to an output data source.
 This is only device part.
-Thr device is running "C" sending info to Microsoft Cloud.
-There's a lot that goes inbto building the device, not just the software.
+This device is running "C" flashed firmware sending info to the Microsoft Cloud.
+There's a lot that goes into building the device, prior to loading the sioftware.

 ![alt text](https://github.com/blainbar/Motion-_Sensor_sr04_esp8266_sd/blob/master/images/motiondevice.jpeg)